GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Experimental Setup

 \subsubsection{Dataset and Styles}

 The UnlearnCanvas dataset~\citep{zhang2024unlearncanvas} contains approximately 24,400 images spanning 60 artistic styles plus 400 style-free seed images.
 Each of the 60 styles includes 400 images (20 objects $\times$ 20 images per object), and an additional 400 seed images (20 objects $\times$ 20 images) without any artistic style are provided.
 This cross-style correspondence with shared object categories enables fine-grained style attribution analysis.
-For computational feasibility, we evaluate attribution on 16 representative styles selected alphabetically from the full set.
+For computational feasibility, we evaluate attribution on the first 16 styles in alphabetical order.
 The all-group model $\theta^{\mathrm{full}}$ is obtained by fine-tuning Stable Diffusion 1.5~\citep{rombach2021latentdiffusion} on all 60 styles, following the UnlearnCanvas protocol~\citep{zhang2024unlearncanvas}.
 Each LOGO model $\theta^{\mathrm{logo}}_{-k}$ ($k \in \{1,\ldots,16\}$) is similarly fine-tuned from Stable Diffusion 1.5 on 59 styles (removing only target style $k$), and each unlearned model $\theta^{\mathrm{ul}}_{-k}$ is fine-tuned from $\theta^{\mathrm{full}}$ to remove style $k$.
 Thus, the counterfactual models correspond to a 60-style world with one style removed; the 16-style restriction applies only to evaluation (which styles we compute attribution scores for), not to model training.

 The 16 selected styles are: Abstractionism, Artist Sketch, Blossom Season, Blue Blooming, Bricks, Byzantine, Cartoon, Cold Warm, Color Fantasy, Comic Etch, Crayon, Crypto Punks, Cubism, Dadaism, Dapple, and Defoliation.
 These styles are selected alphabetically from the full 60-style set and span diverse visual characteristics.